Maria Isabel de Alcântara, Countess of Iguaçu

 Maria Isabel de Alcântara Bourbon (28 February 1830 – 5 September 1896) was the third daughter (fifth child) of Emperor Pedro I of Brazil and his mistress, Domitila de Castro, Marchioness of Santos.

 Maria Isabel received the same name as her second sister, the Duchess of Ceará, who died in 1828 at only two months old.
 Her father never gave her any titles due to his marriage to Amélie of Leuchtenberg.
 Still, Pedro I acknowledged her as his daughter in his will but gave her no share of his state, except asking for his widow to aid in her education and upbringing.
 He wished she was given a good European education like her oldest sister, the Duchess of Goiás.
 However, the Marchioness declined to send the girl to Europe.

 Childhood

 Early life

 Maria Isabel was born on February 28, 1830, and inherited the same illness as her father, epilepsy.
 Maria Isabel's childhood was almost always in the shadow of the imperial family.

 Even though she was the result of the extramarital affair between her father, Pedro I, and her mother, the Marchioness of Santos, she grew up in the same way as her brothers.
 The consequences of this relationship only appeared later.

 Education

-Her training follows the most perfect European model, she was instructed to learn the traditional rules of etiquette, just like her sisters.
+Her training follows the European model.
+She was instructed to learn the traditional rules of etiquette like her sisters.
 Her life was surrounded by dresses and porcelain, and it was a simple and common childhood for members of the Brazilian nobility.